Biden visits New Hampshire in effort to shore up bridges, Democrats’ fortunes

 It was Mr. Biden’s first visit to New Hampshire since he finished fifth in the Democratic presidential primary in 2020.
 He defeated then-President Trump by 7 percentage points in the general election, but a University of New Hampshire Granite State Poll last month found his approval rating at 34% in the state, with 53% having an unfavorable view.

-Voters have cited rising inflation, continuing problems containing the COVID-19 virus, and the widely criticized final withdrawal from Afghanistan that Mr. Biden ordered in their negative assessments of the president.
+Voters have cited rising inflation, continuing problems containing COVID-19, and the widely criticized final withdrawal from Afghanistan that Mr. Biden ordered in their negative assessments of the president.

-On the president’s drive to the bridge, his motorcade passed signs proclaiming “Let’s Go Brandon,” a G-rated version of a profane insult increasingly directed at Mr. Biden.
+On the president’s drive to the bridge, his motorcade passed signs proclaiming “Let’s Go, Brandon,” a G-rated version of a profane insult increasingly directed at Mr. Biden.

 Mr. Biden’s low approval ratings, especially in battleground states, have Democrats increasingly worried about the midterm elections, when the president’s party typically loses seats in Congress and Mr. Biden’s party has the tiniest of majorities in both the Senate and the House.